Additional Grant & Support Opportunities

 •Request for work that has already been completed or work that you have proposed to complete as part of your current grant will not be considered

-•Extent to which the requested TA is time limited and not a part of ongoing day-to-day operations
+•Extent to which the requested TA is time limited and not part of ongoing day-to-day operations

 This is not a grant.
-If approved, the Memorial Fund will pay your selected TA provider’s invoices directly or reimburse for expenses paid by the grantee.
-This application must be submitted by December 1, 2020 and the work must be completed by the end of the calendar year.
+If approved, the Memorial Fund will pay selected TA provider’s invoices directly or reimburse for expenses paid by the grantee.